Grilled Shrimp Seasoning

 Instructions

-- 2In a large mixing bowl, stir together the seasoning ingredients: garlic powder, salt, Italian seasoning, and cayenne.
-Drizzle in the olive oil and lemon juice and stir into a paste.
+- 2In a large mixing bowl, combine the garlic powder, Italian seasoning, and cayenne pepper.
+Drizzle in the olive oil and lemon juice, stirring until a paste forms.

 Nutrition — Per Serving